dominexmacedon-dev/starlight-cli-script/README.md

 * Build a simple and understandable programming language
 * Demonstrate interpreter architecture
-* Provide a foundation for extending language features
+* Provide a base for future extensions

 ---